-I’m joined by choreographer Rachel Bernsen and composer Taylor Ho Bynum to create I Know You So Well: a Sound and Movement Choir for People Who Work in Healthcare
+I’m joined by choreographer Rachel Bernsen and composers Taylor Ho Bynum & Kyoko Kitamura to create I Know You So Well: a Sound and Movement Choir for People Who Work in Healthcare

 Loosely adapted from Plato’s symposium, I Know You So Well examines the fracture of an industry or place.
 Our first iteration, commissioned by Artspace New Haven, focuses on healthcare.
 The project aims to bring people together who likely never connect in their professional lives to think holistically about what it means to heal and to discover what we can learn from each other’s isolated practices.
 The performance, through song forms, text and choreography, will explore the intersection of physical, civic, and spiritual health.